 This degree combines academic rigour, exceptional research training, blended and work-based learning, and 1,008 hours of field education.

-As a student of Western Sydney University you will undertake traditional academic units as well as completing assessed placements.
+As a student of Western Sydney University you will undertake traditional academic subjects as well as completing assessed placements.
 The combination of blended and work-based learning is a distinguishing feature of this degree.

 There is a strong emphasis on our students moving beyond the University and working on projects with people in the community and workplace.
 It is specifically designed to ensure you graduate with hands-on skills working with the community at large – skills that can take your career to the next level.

-In addition to emerging with a Master qualification, you will also be equipped with the practical education required to meet Australian Association of Social Workers (AASW) standards.
+In addition to emerging with a Master degree, you will also be equipped with the practical education required to meet Australian Association of Social Workers (AASW) standards.

-This course is accredited by the Australian Association of Social Workers (AASW) and graduates are eligible for membership of the AASW.
+This program is accredited by the Australian Association of Social Workers (AASW) and graduates are eligible for membership of the AASW.

 Start your unlimited journey today.